 Charlton McIlwain - Department of Media, Culture & Communication Race Appeal: How Candidates Invoke Race in U.S. Political Campaigns

-Cynthia Miller-Idriss - Department of Humanities and Social Sciences in the Professions:Blood and Culture: Youth, Right-Wing Extremism, and National Belonging in Contemporary Germany
+Cynthia Miller-Idriss - Department of Applied Statistics, Social Science, and Humanities:Blood and Culture: Youth, Right-Wing Extremism, and National Belonging in Contemporary Germany

 C. Cybele Raver - Department of Applied Psychology: Targeting Children’s Behavior Problems in Preschool Classrooms: A Cluster Randomized Control Trial